stanis-py/servermonitoring/README.md

 ### API Integration

-The plugin communicates with your server launcher through a REST API, supporting these endpoints:
+The plugin communicates with ServerStarter through a REST API, supporting these endpoints:

 - `/status` - Get server status information
 - `/start` - Start a server or all servers